Arman-Shaikh58/AMNplus/README.md

-# 🔐 SecureVault – Password & API Key Manager
+# 🔐 AMN+ – Password & API Key Manager

 A full-stack application to securely store, manage, and access **passwords** and **API keys**, built with: